Bertverbeek4PS/BC-Bench/README.md

 > Currently, top-performing systems represent a wide variety of AI scaffolds; from simple LM agent loops, to RAG systems, to multi-rollout and review type systems.

-Its simplicity makes it perfect for establishing baseline performance.
+Its simplicity makes it perfect for establishing baseline performance and getting things up and running.
 See [mini-BC-agent](src/bcbench/agent/mini/agent.py).

 ### GitHub Copilot CLI

-The [GitHub Copilot CLI](https://github.com/github/copilot-cli) (public preview Sept 2025) supports MCP servers, tools, and agent mode-making it a good candidate for automated workflows.
+The [GitHub Copilot CLI](https://github.com/github/copilot-cli) (public preview Sept 2025) supports MCP servers, tools, and agent mode, closely simulates real developers' workflow (VSCode and Coding Agent), making it a good candidate for automated workflows.

-**TODO**: Integrate and evaluate

 ### GitHub Copilot in VS Code